masai-school/full-stack-dev-1908/course/week_6/day_5/coding_1.md

 ### FSD W6.5.1.A.3:
 - Add another button called `update` for each user in the Local Storage table
 - Add another button called `delete` for each user in the Local Storage table
-- `update` will only update the selected user
+- `update` will only update the selected user with the latest information
 - `delete` will only delete the selected user

+Other comments:
+- Tables can be made with flex/grid/tables/bootstrap